-Facsimile copies of the Treaty were made in 1877.
-They are useful for tracing the place of signing, the date or dates of signing and the names of those who signed.
-The sheets show the approximate number of signatures, but the names are not part of any official record.
-Only the section showing the names is reproduced here (on the signing location pages, click on the 'Explore' link (binoculars) to see that sheet.)
+Facsimile copies of the treaty made in 1877 are useful for tracing the place and date(s) of signing, and the names of those who signed.
+The sheets indicate the approximate number of signatures, but the names themselves are not part of any official record.